HashtagHaschka/Copula-based-endogeneity-corrections/README.md

 - Liengaard, B. D., J.-M. Becker, M. Bennedsen, P. Heiler, L. N. Taylor, and C. M. Ringle (2025).
 Dealing with regression models’ endogeneity by means of an adjusted estimator for the Gaussian copula approach.
 Journal of the Academy of Marketing Science 53, 279–299.
 - Park, S. and S. Gupta (2012).
 Handling endogenous regressors by joint estimation using copulas.
 Marketing Science 31 (4), 567–586.
 - Qian, Y., A. Koschmann, and H. Xie (2025).
 A practical guide to endogeneity correction using copulas.
 Journal of Marketing.
-- Yang, F., Y. Qian, and H. Xie (2025).
+- , F., Y. Qian, and H. Xie (2025).
 Addressing endogeneity using a two-stage copula generated regressor approach.
 Journal of Marketing Research 62(4), 601-623.